Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: Experiment: Quadruped Robot

 where `0' indicates that the corresponding foot is a stance, and `1' denotes otherwise.
-The considered walking controller lifts one foot at a time by switching between four stepping primitives in the order:
+The considered walking controller lifts two feet at a time by switching between the two stepping primitives in the following order:

-Like \cite{da2021learning}, the control commands from Phy-DRL will be the desired positional acceleration $\Ddot{\mathbf{p}}$ and rotational acceleration $\Ddot{\widetilde{\mathbf{e}}}$.
-The acceleration output will be converted to the torque control for the low-level motors.
-This experiment mainly focuses on the validation of the knowledge-enhanced critic and actor networks.
-So, the Phy-DRL directly adopts the PD controller proposed in \cite{da2021learning} as the model-based controller.
-The considered reward is constructed according to matrix $\mathbf{P}$ computed according to \eqref{qrsolver}: